 Looking for the best vegan shrimp options?
 Well, you’re in luck!
-This is the ultimate guide to plant-based shrimp!
-We have a whole assortment of suggestions for you, from some of the best vegetarian shrimp brands to vegan shrimp recipes totally worth making.
 Whether you prefer your ethical and sustainable shrimp to be made with tofu, mushrooms, or konjac, we’re willing to bet that there’s just the right kind of out there for you!

-When it comes to shrimp, there are several important ethical and environmental factors to consider.
+When it comes to shrimp (the anima—served as food), there are several important ethical and environmental factors to consider.
+For instance:

 Organic waste, chemicals, and antibodies from shrimp farms can quickly pollute groundwater or coastal estuaries.
 The pollution from these farms can result in loss of coastal biodiversity, which is essential for a healthy ecosystem.
 Wild caught shrimp often involves bycatch—the incidental capture of non-target species such as dolphins, marine sea turtles and seabirds.